A Travel Price Comparison for Families, Couples, and Backpackers Tokyo vs. Rio de Janeiro for Attractions, Food, Nightlife, and Families

 Because Tokyo is a large city, there are a variety of ways to spend your time.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

-In Rio de Janeiro, many people enjoy the shopping and museums that this colorful big city offers.
+In Rio de Janeiro, many people enjoy the shopping and museums that this multicultural big city offers.
 It's also a great beach destination, too.
 This city offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

 A weekend in Tokyo or Rio de Janeiro?